Xtigyro/kindadm/README.md

 # deploy-kubernetes-kind

-Create and administer a local one or multi-node K8s cluster(s) in Docker container(s) with properly configured Helm v2 (optionally `tillerless`), Ingress Controller, MetalLB, and Metrics Server with simple interactive commands.
+Create and administer a local one or multi-node Kubernetes cluster(s) in Docker container(s) with properly configured Helm v2 (optionally `tillerless`), Ingress Controller, MetalLB, Metrics Server, and Kubernetes Dashboard with simple interactive commands.

 ## Demo